Creating Successful Partnerships with Schools to Enroll Children and Parents in Health Coverage

 School nurses are vital outreach and enrollment advocates and provide an essential role connecting children and families to health coverage.
 The National Association of School Nurses spoke to these unique qualifications on the webinar – school nurses know the children and families, understand the complex health system in their communities, and have the trust of parents and the school district staff.
 This personal connection and knowledge of the complex health seeking environment makes them ideal candidates to support families seeking health insurance.

 The Boulder Valley School (CO) partnered with the Housing and Human Services Department to provide two outreach and enrollment specialists in the school district.
 Enrollment specialists worked daily with school nurses to complete referrals and provide enrollment assistance.
 Since 2008, the partnership with the county has resulted in more than 5,500 children enrolled in Medicaid and the state health program.
-Last year, 265 children were enrolled with a 96 percent approval rate.
-Colorado now has 5 percent of children without health insurance.
+Last year, 265 children were enrolled with a 96% approval rate.
+Colorado now has 5% of children without health insurance.

 Additional School-Based Partnership Resources

 Tools for school-based outreach can be found on the InsureKidsNow.gov outreach tool library including tip sheets, the Get Covered.
 Get in the Game.
 Strategy Guide for coaches, web banners, social media graphics and posts, and eNewsletter copy.